 Madison Metro Bus Pass

 Degree credit students taking at least one on-site class at Madison campuses are eligible for an unlimited ride bus pass.
-Due to COVID-19, bus passes will be mailed directly to you upon completing the request form.
+Due to COVID-19, bus passes can be mailed directly to you upon completing the request form.
 There will be a limited number of passes available at the Student Life office at Truax (room B1260), or at the main desk at the Goodman South campus.
 Students are required to be currently enrolled in degree-credit courses.

 The City of Madison operates a fleet of 200 buses that serve Madison and eight suburban communities.
 Learn more about Metro services including routes and schedules, mobile apps, and more.